Myra-Sea/reading-notes/Code201/File14.md

 ❓ How does a CSS animation differ from a CSS transition?

 Animations allow the appearance and behavior of an element to be altered in multiple keyframes.
-Whereas transitions provide a chane from one state to another, animations on the other hand can set multiple points of transition on different keyframes.
+Whereas transitions provide a change from one state to another, animations on the other hand can set multiple points of transition on different keyframes.

 <br>